viklund/courses/ngsintro/1609/labs/rnaseq_tutorial_in_progress.md

 {% endhighlight %}
 </details>
 <br />
-and you are ready to start the exercise.
 <br />

 :computer: **To perform the functional annotation** you can use a wrapper script *annotate\_de\_results.R*, which is executed as in the main exercise: